© Buck McAdoo

 Gerronema atrialbum WA - blackish cap and stem contrasting with white gills.
 A large, very thin-fleshed mushroom with strongly decurrent gills, found on buried wood or debris.
 We have a half dozen WA sequences that definitely represent this species.

 Formerly placed in Clitocybula because of its amyloid spores, but genetics moved it to Gerronema, supposedly with inamyloid spores.
-But that may not be the final word, since Gerronema is not monophyletic; Trogia and Megacollybia live inside it.
+But that may not be the final word, since Gerronema may not monophyletic; Trogia and Megacollybia seem to live inside it.
 Nothing further can be determined until the type species of Gerronema, G. melanomphax from Argentina is sequenced to find out where the true Gerronema are in that complex.
 Then, perhaps, Gerronema will be split or Megacollybia will be moved to Gerronema.
+See below.

 Gerronema atrialbum © Yi-Min Wang